NethServer/nethsecurity/packages/snort3/README.md

 - use `/var/ns-snort` as working directory
 - rules are not part of backup to avoid large backups and generating a new remote backup every time rules are updated
 - added new options for rules management in UCI
+- log alerts as JSON files to `/var/log/snort`

 ## Quick start